abaizan/kodoja/diagnosticTool_scripts/README.txt

 Python packages needed: subprocess, pandas, numpy, os, urllib, re, ncbi-genome-download and SeqIO (from biopython).

+IMPORTANT: When executing the pipeline, do not put original data in the result file before executing script

 There are three main scripts to run this pipeline on the cluster: diagnostic_master.sh - this script is to qsub the master python script diagnostic_master.py - this script contains the parameters and calls the